An Oklahoma Highway Department truck heads west on 80-year-old original pink concrete of Route 66 outside Clinton OK.

 A typical first-time tourist can make--and enjoy--this trip in May-September when daylight ranges from 12 to 14.5 hours.
 Stops of general interest are listed each day.
 Explore them beforehand through their websites above.

 It can easily be modified or extended.
-(Branson MO and the Grand Canyon are each within an hour of Rt 66, and Las Vegas is within 2-hours.)
+(Branson MO and the Grand Canyon AZ are each within an hour of Rt 66, and Las Vegas NV is within 2-hours.)

 All nightly stops will put you in a city with a choice of restaurants.
 You will also have motel options from basic to mid-range, or higher.
 On many nights you can enjoy a classic motel with neon...or even a teepee.